Skip to main content

 info

-BDCT is not intended to replace Pact testing, but to provide an alternative in the cases where Pact may not be best suited.
+BDCT is not intended to replace Pact testing, but to provide an alternative in cases where Pact may not be best suited.

 Use Cases